Compute optimized virtual machine sizes

 Size table definitions

-- Storage capacity is shown in units of GiB or 1024^3 bytes.
-When comparing disks measured in GB (1000^3 bytes) to disks measured in GiB (1024^3) remember that capacity numbers given in GiB may appear smaller.
-For example, 1023 GiB = 1098.4 GB
+Storage capacity is shown in units of GiB or 1024^3 bytes.
+When you compare disks measured in GB (1000^3 bytes) to disks measured in GiB (1024^3) remember that capacity numbers given in GiB may appear smaller.
+For example, 1023 GiB = 1098.4 GB.

-- Disk throughput is measured in input/output operations per second (IOPS) and MBps where MBps = 10^6 bytes/sec.
+Disk throughput is measured in input/output operations per second (IOPS) and MBps where MBps = 10^6 bytes/sec.

 Data disks can operate in cached or uncached modes.
 For cached data disk operation, the host cache mode is set to ReadOnly or ReadWrite.
 For uncached data disk operation, the host cache mode is set to None.

-If you want to get the best performance for your VMs, you should limit the number of data disks to 2 disks per vCPU.
+If you want to get the best performance for your VMs, you should limit the number of data disks to two disks per vCPU.

-- Expected network bandwidth is the maximum aggregated bandwidth allocated per VM type across all NICs, for all destinations.
-Upper limits are not guaranteed, but are intended to provide guidance for selecting the right VM type for the intended application.
-Actual network performance will depend on a variety of factors including network congestion, application loads, and network settings.
-For information on optimizing network throughput, see Optimizing network throughput for Windows and Linux.
-To achieve the expected network performance on Linux or Windows, it may be necessary to select a specific version or optimize your VM.
-For more information, see How to reliably test for virtual machine throughput.
+Upper limits aren't guaranteed.
+Limits offer guidance for selecting the right VM type for the intended application.
+Actual network performance will depend on several factors including network congestion, application loads, and network settings.
+For information on optimizing network throughput, see Optimize network throughput for Azure virtual machines.
+To achieve the expected network performance on Linux or Windows, you may need to select a specific version or optimize your VM.
+For more information, see Bandwidth/Throughput testing (NTTTCP).